DJBarnes/django-adminlte2-pdq/docs/source/configuration/home.rst

 ADMINLTE2_HOME_ROUTE
 --------------------

-Set the "Home" route for you project so that the package knows where to redirect users when they click a link that is designed to take the user home.
+Set the "Home" route for your project.
+This tells the package where to redirect users when they click a link that is designed to take the user home.

 :Type: ``string``
 :Default: ``django_adminlte_2:home``